What are Line Impedance Stabilization Networks (LISNs)?

 Each type of LISN provides different capabilities, with T-ISN (often referred to as just ISNs) being used mainly or data/IO line measurements.
 V-LISNs designed for power lines can either have an individual line per unit, or lines combined in a single unit with a plug type connection.

-The image below, from Schwarzbeck[2], shows the three main types topology.
+The associated image from Schwarzbeck shows the three main types topology.

 The inductance values used in the design of the LISNs are based upon the anticipated inductance of the power system which the equipment will be connected.
 For large systems and commercial (includes large aircraft) requirements 50 micro-Henry is often used whereas, for smaller systems (notably automotive) 5 micro-Henry is common.